-- We seek out training opportunities for all adults involved in the setting to ensure that they are able to recognise the signs and signals of possible physical abuse, emotional abuse, sexual abuse and neglect and that they are aware of the local authority guidelines for making referrals. - We ensure that all staff know the procedures for reporting and recording their concerns in the setting.
+- We seek out training opportunities for all adults involved in the setting to ensure that they are able to recognise the signs and signals of possible physical abuse, emotional abuse, sexual abuse and neglect and that they are aware of the local authority guidelines for making referrals. - All staff attend annual in-house Safeguarding update training, each year.
+All staff attend an introduction to Child Protection course every 3 years. - We ensure that all staff know the procedures for reporting and recording their concerns in the setting.